Q: Can I double major in Computer Science and Data Science?

 In both cases, the courses do not need to be a specific sequence within a single data or technique domain.
 They should suit the students interests and their overall educational and career plan.

 Q: I cannot figure out how to register for the Data Wrangling course.

 A: This course will be offered for the first time in Spring 2020.
 The plan is that it will be taught every Spring thereafter.
 The course will be listed under DS 2500 in the course catalog.

 Q: Does the DS 3390 Ethics in Data Science course satisfy the Social/Behavior (BF) requirement?
 If I already took that course, will I need to take another course to satisfy that requirement?

 A: Currently it does not, but we plan to petition for it to satisfy that requirement.
 Yes, until the DS 3390 is designated a Social/Behavioral requirement.

 Q: My question was not asked/answered here.
 How can I ask for clarification?

 A: If a policy is not explicitly stated here, or answered in this FAQ, but there is a relevant one for Computer Science, as listed in the handbook, then the DS policy will default to that one.
 This includes policies on Academic Misconduct, Non-Discrimination, and Sexual Misconduct — which conform to the University of Utah guidelines.

-Or you can use email DSemail@example.com to contact the SoC undergraduate coordinators or the Director of the Data Science Program with additional questions.
+Or you can use email DSfirstname.lastname@example.org to contact the SoC undergraduate advisors or the Director of the Data Science Program with additional questions.